 ☑ Go over the first week’s schedule and expected work hours;

 ☑ Show them to their desk and give them their welcome package.

 ☑ Grant office access;

-☑ Help new employee set up their equipment and liaise with the IT point-of-contact;
+☑ Help new joiner set up their equipment and liaise with the IT point-of-contact;

-☑ Provide new employee with necessary office supplies;
+☑ Provide new joiner with necessary office supplies;

 ☑ Provide instructions for using company softwares and tools.

 ☑ Do an overview about employee compensation & benefits;

 ☑ Prepare a brief presentation regarding work policies and procedures;